worthpointlabs/terratest/examples/terraform-aws-s3-example/README.md

 # Terraform AWS S3 Example

 This folder contains a simple Terraform module that deploys resources in [AWS](https://aws.amazon.com/) to demonstrate how you can use Terratest to write automated tests for your AWS Terraform code.
-This module deploys an [S3 Bucket](https://aws.amazon.com/s3/) and gives that Bucket a `Name` & `Environment` tag with the value specified in the `tag_bucket_name` and `tag_bucket_environment` variables, respectively.
-This module also contains a terraform variable that will create a basic bucket policy that will restrict the bucket to only accept SSL connections.
+This module deploys 2 [S3 Buckets](https://aws.amazon.com/s3/) - one S3 Bucket with logging and versioning enabled, and another "targetBucket" one to serve as a logging location for the first S3 Bucket.
+This module gives both Buckets a `Name` & `Environment` tag with the value specified in the `tag_bucket_name` and `tag_bucket_environment` variables, respectively.
+This module also contains a terraform variable that will create a basic bucket policy that will restrict the "origin" bucket to only accept SSL connections.

 Check out [test/terraform_aws_s3_example_test.go](/test/terraform_aws_s3_example_test.go) to see how you can write automated tests for this module.

-Note that the S3 Bucket in this module will not contain any actual objects/files after creation; it will only contain a versioning configuration, as well as tags.
+Note that the S3 Buckets in this module will not contain any actual objects/files after creation; they will only contain a versioning and logging configuration, as well as tags.
 For slightly more complicated, real-world examples of Terraform modules (with other AWS services), see [terraform-http-example](/examples/terraform-http-example) and [terraform-ssh-example](/examples/terraform-ssh-example).